 Let’s be honest.
 If you only have a couple of PDF documents, the fastest route to success can be manual copy & paste.
 The process is simple: Open every single document, select the text you want to extract, copy & paste to where you need the data.

 Even when you want to extract table data, selecting the table with your mousepointer and pasting the data into Excel will give you decent results in a lot of cases.
-You can also use a free tool called Tabula to extract data from PDF to Excel.
+You can also use a free tool called Tabula to extract table data from PDF files.
 Tabula will return a spreadsheet file which you probably need to post-process manually.
-But it’s definitely a good starting point.
+Tabula does not include an OCR engines, but it’s definitely a good starting point if you deal with native PDF files (not scans).

 Outsourcing manual data entry